IgniteUI/igniteui-docfx/en/components/charts/features/chart-markers.md

 In the following example, the [Line Chart](../types/line-chart.md) is comparing the generation of renewable electricity for the countries Europe, China, and USA over the years of 2009 to 2019 with markers enabled by setting the [`MarkerType`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/enums/markertype.html) property to "Circle."

-The colors of the markers are also managed by setting the `MarkerBrushes` and `MarkerOutlines` properties in the sample below.
-The markers and [`ChartType`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/enums/charttype.html) is configurable in this sample by using the drop-downs as well.
+The colors of the markers are also managed by setting the [`markerBrushes`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxdomainchartcomponent.html#markerbrushes) and [`markerOutlines`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxdomainchartcomponent.html#markeroutlines) properties in the sample below.
+The markers and [`chartType`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxcategorychartcomponent.html#charttype) is configurable in this sample by using the drop-downs as well.

 <code-view style="height: 500px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"